2017 GMC Terrain Buyer's Guide

 Upmarket, but not upcountry.

 GMC is General Motors' venerable outlet for all things truck, and it had a big hit with the introduction of its compact crossover SUV, the GMC Terrain.
 Although its truck-like styling dynamic isn't for everyone, neither will the Terrain be confused with the more ubiquitous entries from Honda, Toyota or Subaru.
 And despite its truckish appearance, with its base four-cylinder engine it rivals Honda's CR-V in economy, while an available V6 will rival many Audis in acceleration.
-There's a lot to love about today's Terrain if - of course - you like it.
+After last year's styling update, the only change for 2017 is the addition of the Nightfall appearance edition.

 Build and Price

-The Terrain can be purchased in both SLE and SLT guise, while the Terrain Denali essentially constitutes its own sub-brand and price point.
-The cost of entry for the base Terrain -- $27,200 with destination -- is surprisingly modest for what is almost a near-luxury purchase experience.
-Head up to 'Denali' and the trailhead begins at almost $38K (with all-wheel drive) and can quickly ascend to over $40K.
-The SLE (base trim level) accounts for almost 60% of the Terrain's sales volume.
-Opting for the Terrain with SLE2 trim and all-wheel drive will require an investment of just under $30K.
-Build and price your own.
+The Terrain can be purchased in SL, SLE and SLT guise, while the Terrain Denali essentially constitutes its own sub-brand and price point.
+The cost of entry for the base Terrain -- just under $25,000 -- is surprisingly modest for what is almost a near-luxury purchase experience.
+Head up to Denali and the trailhead begins at $35K and can quickly ascend to over $42K.
+Build and price your own 2017 GMC Terrain to unlock this week's Fair Purchase Price, 5-Year Cost to Own and more.

 Others to Consider